gaia-taipei/tw-firefox-weekly/Luke.md

-## 08/24 - 08/28 ##
+## 08/31 - 09/04 ##

 ### Last Week ###

 * [TV remote control]
     - [WIP] Bug 1197772 - [TV 2.5] Implement a client-side page for TV remote control prototyping
-        - optimized the touch panel
+        - optimized the mouse and keyboard functions
+        - added the input field
+        - re-defined the protocols
+    - [WIP] Bug 1203048 - [TV 2.5] Draw a mock mouse cursor in the smart-system app
+        - had a temporary patch
+    - [New] Bug 1203045 - [TV 2.5] Dispatch input messages via mozInputMethod API in server side
-        - adjusted the protocol
+        - studied the mozInputMethod API
-        - started sending real data to server (instead of echo message)
-        - attended FlyWeb weekly standup

-* [TV system]
-    - TV system app related topics' handover from John Hu

 * [SUPL NI]
     - [WIP] Bug 1195602 - [GPS] Support SUPL NI case in Gaia
-        - got r+
+        - cherry-picked the patch to v2.2r since we've decided not to land this feature on v2.2
+        - suspended due to the broken gaia-try on v2.2r (bug 1195872)

+* [Partner Support]
+    - [Done] Bug 1198585 - Opening a new activity is slow
-        - got feedback and icons from UX and updated the patch accordingly
+        - helped profiling and anwsered the partner's question

-* [Other]
-    - Interview

 ### This Week ###

 * [TV remote control]
+    - [WIP] Bug 1203045 - [TV 2.5] Dispatch input messages via mozInputMethod API in server side
     - [WIP] Bug 1197772 - [TV 2.5] Implement a client-side page for TV remote control
-        - implement input feature

-* [SUPL NI]
-    - [WIP] Bug 1195602 - [GPS] Support SUPL NI case in Gaia
-        - test on v2.2r and land it

 * [Partner Support]
-    - [New] Bug 1198585 - Opening a new activity is slow
+    - [New] Bug 1202349 - Open an app or a new activity, devices will display black screen for 1~2 seconds sometimes
+        - partner's follow-up questions